TracTuff Application Specific Dual Pass Radiator

 - The continuous width of the 42mm tube allows the 7mm x 18 fins per inch (FPI) cooling fin pack to make more contact with the tubes.

-As I ease into this new relationship and test the market with the new higher pricing that core brings, I will be slowly adding new dismissions.
-The first core coming in will produce product for the EG chassis and can be used for the EK and DC2 but will not maximize the available vertical space.
+As I ease into this new relationship, I will be slowly adding new dismissions.
+The first core coming in will produce the largest/ tightest fitting product for the EG chassis.
+The same core can be used for the EK and DC2 chassis, but it will not maximize the available vertical space (its approx. 2.00" short) on ASR radiator mounts.
+Actually fits perfect with OEM mounts.

 DC2 Fitment Example - Note: The top of radiator can tucked under the upper core support but core support and latch assembly must be removed and radiator tilted forward 6°.
 OEM mounts are used to get this fitment.